Field marshal (India): K. M. Cariappa (1986)

 President Zail Singh presenting the rank of Field Marshal to K. M. Cariappa in April 1986.

-Subsequently, Manekshaw remained the only officer to hold the distinction until 1986, when the Union Government under prime minister Rajiv Gandhi decided to promote retired general K. M. Cariappa.
+Subsequently, Manekshaw remained the only officer to hold the distinction until 1986, when the Union Government of India under prime minister Rajiv Gandhi decided to promote retired general K. M. Cariappa.
 Similar to Manekshaw's service, Cariappa had also been a wartime officer: he had participated in the 1947-1948 Indo-Pakistani war, and had risen to become the first-ever Indian officer to lead the Army as its Commander-in-Chief (the predecessor office to COAS) at the four-star rank of general.
 Notably, unlike Manekshaw - who had been promoted while in service, Cariappa was a retired officer - having superannuated in 1953.
 Subsequently, Cariappa was accorded the honor of an honorary field marshal by President Zail Singh at a special investiture ceremony at the Rashtrapati Bhavan on 28 April 1986.
 However, at the time of Cariappa's promotion, the Ministry of Defence had categorized his accordance as an honorary field marshal, which created confusion as to the difference between an honorary and a substantive field marshal.
 The confusion was resolved in 1987 when the title honorary was dropped, allowing Cariappa to retain his rank substantively.